INGREDIENTS

 METHOD

-- Mix chardonnay vinegar, sugar and salt together.
+- Mix the chardonnay vinegar, sugar and salt together.

 - Toss in the herbs and let them pickle for a few minutes prior to serving.